soledad921/ATISE/README.md

       }

 ## License
-ATISE is CC-BY-NC licensed, as found in the LICENSE file.
+ATISE is MIT licensed, as found in the LICENSE file.